Alvera Frederic

-Alvera Rita Kalina, (née Frederic, October 21, 1921 – April 5, 2014) was a multiracial American woman of New Orleans who passed as white after moving north to Ohio.
+Alvera Rita Kalina, (née Frederic, October 21, 1921 – April 5, 2014) was a multiracial American woman from New Orleans who passed as white after moving north to Ohio.
 She married a white man, keeping her mixed heritage a secret from him and their children.
 She is the subject of White Like Her: My Family's Story of Race and Racial Passing (2017), written by her daughter, Gail Lukasik.

 Early life

 Her parents were Camille Kilbourne and Azemar Alfred Frederic (1898-1946).
 On her birth certificate, she was listed as 'Col', or 'colored.'
 This classification was often used for multiracial people in New Orleans, who were sometimes known as Louisiana Creoles.

 Personal life

 Alvera Rita Frederic Kalina was born in 1921 to Camille Kilbourne and Azemar Frederic.
 Camille was of English and Scottish heritage and Azemar said he was of French descent.
 Her parents had a brief union before divorcing when Alvera was young; both remarried and had separate families.
 Alvera grew up in the household of her mother and stepfather and half-siblings.

 In the 1900 census, Albert Girard, Azemar's maternal grandfather, was listed as head of his household.
 Both he and Celeste Girard Frederic, Azemar's mother, were listed on the 1900 census with the appellation 'B' in the column for race, indicating that they were classified as black.
 Azemar's father was Leon Frederic, who also lived in the Girard-headed household at 379 Ursuline Avenue in New Orleans, and was classified on the census as black.

 When Azemar and Camille married, they lived at 2921 St. Ann St., where Alvera was born.
 Under the rules of the day in the south (the one-drop rule), Alvera, their daughter and also a descendant of French-Creoles, would be considered black.
 But, in the 1930 census, her father Azemar Frederic was classified as W—or white.

 The 1940 census listed Alvera Frederic as 'Negro'.
 She was then working as a server in a teashop.
 During World War II, she served in the Women's Army Corps.
 By 1944 she had moved north to Ohio, where she settled.
 She passed as white and married Harold Kalina, a white man.
 They had two children together, who were raised as Catholic, as Alvera had been.